jgchoti/studynote/learning-js/js-control-flow.md

 - The switch statement is a powerful tool for handling multiple conditions, especially when you have several cases to consider.
 - It enhances code readability and helps organize decision-making logic.

-# Other Control Flow Structures
+# V. Other Control Flow Structures

 - ***`for...in` Loop***: Go through the properties of an `object` and picks up the names of each property during each turn.